arnabdey73/resume/Arnab-Dey-master-resume.md

 ## Professional Summary

 Cloud and Platform Engineer with **15+ years in IT** and **9+ years focused on cloud and platform engineering** across Azure, AWS, OpenStack, and hybrid environments.
 I design and build with code — Terraform for infrastructure, Python and Bash for automation, GitOps for delivery — and favour reviewable, repeatable patterns over manual operations.
-Hands-on across the CAF Enterprise Scale / landing-zone pattern, Kubernetes (Rancher, K3s, EKS), GitHub Actions, Azure DevOps, Jenkins, ArgoCD, Prometheus/Grafana, and Azure Policy / RBAC.
+Hands-on across the CAF Enterprise Scale / landing-zone pattern, Kubernetes (Rancher, AKS, EKS), GitHub Actions, Azure DevOps, Jenkins, ArgoCD, Prometheus/Grafana, and Azure Policy / RBAC.
 Consistent track record of moving platform teams off manual ClickOps toward self-service, audited, cost-aware infrastructure.

 ---